-The work of Polytechnica is animated by the question: how can art and technology help make better environments?
-Polytechnica is an interdisciplinary design studio born from a background steeped in art, architecture, engineering, and economics.
-Polytechnica is led by Quang Truong and Anna Shakotko and is based in Portland, Oregon.
+The work of Polytechnica explores the relationship between technology and the built environment.
+An interdisciplinary design studio born from a background steeped in art, architecture, engineering, and economics, Polytechnica provides architectural services, design consulting, conducts research, and is developing data-based architectural and urban planning tools.
+Polytechnica and is led by Quang Truong and Anna Shakotko and is based in Portland, Oregon.

-Quang Truong, AIA spent over a decade of professional architectural practice in the offices of Diller Scofidio + Renfro, Richard Meier, Steven Holl, and Rick Joy before co-founding Polytechnica.
-He is currently an adjunct assistant professor at Portland State University.
-Quang was born in a Vietnamese refugee camp in Indonesia, studied Art and Engineering at Dartmouth College, received a Master’s in Architecture from Yale University, and is a registered architect in the states of New York and Oregon.
+Quang Truong, AIA is an architect, writer, and educator.
+Quang spent over a decade of professional architectural practice in the offices of Diller Scofidio + Renfro, Richard Meier, Steven Holl, Rick Joy, and Lever Architecture before co-founding Polytechnica.
+Quang is the author of a forthcoming book from Birkhauser tentatively titled “Advanced Materials and Technology in Architecture.”
+He has designed and completed museums, skyscrapers, and high-end residences, and has professionally deployed advanced materials and technologies such as FRP composites, mass timber, and aerospace-specific parametric software in architecture.
+He is currently an Adjunct Professor at Portland State University, having previously taught at Yale and been an invited critic at Columbia, Pratt, Parsons, NYIT, and NJIT.
+Quang received a Master’s in Architecture from Yale University, studied Art and Engineering at Dartmouth College, and is a registered architect in the states of New York and Oregon.

 Anna Shakotko is an economist with over a decade of professional experience providing economic analysis in issues involving branding, consumer goods, and technology.
 Before co-founding Polytechnica, she spent her youth in the Ivory Coast and Kenya, received an MBA from INSEAD in Paris, France, and has a bachelors degree in economics from the University of Chicago.